cloudnative-pg/cloudnative-pg/docs/src/index.md

-**Cloud Native PostgreSQL** is an [operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) designed by [EnterpriseDB](https://www.enterprisedb.com) to manage [PostgreSQL](https://www.postgresql.org/) workloads on any supported [Kubernetes](https://kubernetes.io) cluster running in private, public, or hybrid cloud environments.
+**Cloud Native PostgreSQL** is an [operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) designed by [EnterpriseDB](https://www.enterprisedb.com) to manage [PostgreSQL](https://www.postgresql.org/) workloads on any supported [Kubernetes](https://kubernetes.io) cluster running in private, public, hybrid, or multi-cloud environments.
 Cloud Native PostgreSQL adheres to DevOps principles and concepts such as declarative configuration and immutable infrastructure.